Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 If you are researching turmeric for dogs, most likely you have learned about the spice's benefits or are looking for an alternative to conventional prescription medications.
-This health benefits of this herb were practically unknown years ago, but with a surge of interest in alternative remedies, it has recently garnered a reputation as a superfood.
+The health benefits of this herb were practically unknown years ago, but with a surge of interest in alternative remedies, it has recently garnered a reputation as a superfood.
 But what is exactly turmeric, where do you find it, and most of all, how can it benefit your dog?

 Turmeric is a perennial, rhizomatous plant native to tropical South Asia and related to the ginger family.
 Major cultivation of this herb can be found in India and Pakistan.
 It's commonly used in South Asian and Middle Eastern cuisines in the form of a bright, orange-yellow powder.
 Because of its beautiful color, it's often also used as a dye.
 For this reason, if you ever decide to use this as a supplement for your dog, you need to be extra careful, as it can easily stain your clothes and carpets.

 The active ingredient that makes it so popular is curcumin, a polyphenol that gives this spice an earthy, almost hot and peppery flavor and a mustard-like smell.
 While it's often used as a dye and a spice in dishes, it's also extensively used for its medicinal properties.
 In India, it was used for thousands of years and still remains popular as a part of Ayurvedic medicine.

 How Is Turmeric Good for Dogs?

-With a reputation for being used for thousands of years for its medicinal properties, it comes as no surprise that dog owners are now considering this herb for their four-legged companions.
+With turmeric's reputation for being used for thousands of years for its medicinal properties, it comes as no surprise that dog owners are now considering this herb for their four-legged companions.
 The benefits seem manifold, and many owners who take turmeric share it with their dogs as well!
 Best of all, turmeric can be easily found at the supermarket, health food store or in Indian stores.
 Let's take a look at some of the benefits of this multi-purpose supplement.

 Curcumin for Dog Cancer